adityaoryza/Portfolio/README.md

 Update Version list

-- V.2.1 -> Updating some layout using css
+- V.2.1 -> Updating some layout using css.
-- V.2.2 -> Add favicon to my website
+- V.2.2 -> Add favicon to my website.
-- V2.3 -> Update to responsive layout using bootstrap
+- V.2.3 -> Update to responsive layout using bootstrap.
+- V.2.4 -> fixing some bug and add some box shadow into it.